yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 [pop the ID of a process](https://github.com/yuzu-emu/yuzu/pull/6320), fixing a small bug where a [wrong value was being returned](https://github.com/yuzu-emu/yuzu/pull/6337), and stubbing a [function for the memory manger](https://github.com/yuzu-emu/yuzu/pull/6358).

-However, the real poyo-pearl of this month has been his [rework all of yuzu's Common File System Interface](https://github.com/yuzu-emu/yuzu/pull/6270) to make use of the
+However, the real poyo-pearl of this month has been his [rework of yuzu's Common File System Interface](https://github.com/yuzu-emu/yuzu/pull/6270) to make use of the
 `std::filesystem` library introduced in C++17, as a continuation of the work done by the maintainer [lioncash](https://github.com/lioncash).

 The file system interface is the code that controls how yuzu accesses files (e.g. the creation of save files, or how yuzu loads DLC and updates files for a game, etc.).